canjs/can-stache/docs/helpers/if.md

 Renders the `BLOCK` template within the current template.

 @param {can-stache.key} key A key that references a value within the current or parent context.
-If the value is a function or can.compute, the function's return value is used.
+If the value is a function or [can-compute.computed], the function's return value is used.

 @param {can-stache} BLOCK A stache template.